 Every L&I decision can be protested or appealed.
 You have 60 days to appeal or protest an L&I decision.
 If you miss this important deadline, the decision will likely become final.
 In short, if you miss an appeal, you’re stuck with the outcome.
 And a lot of decisions are based on very important issues within an L&I case.
 Entire cases have been lost because a claimant simply forgot to appeal or protest an adverse decision within the 60-day window.

+For many claims, L&I issues a disability rating, which determines how much an injured worker will get paid.
 Who issued the rating?
+Did the IME provide the rating?
 Which doctors support it?
-Did the IME provide the rating?
 Are you done treating?
 Have you truly reached MMI?
 Do you agree with the rating?
 Are you ready to go back to work?
 Are you concerned that you might need another procedure?
 Do you just need more time to see if you’re healing?
 These are all important questions that must be answered before you agree to a disability rating.
 You get one shot at maximizing the amount you receive for your workplace injury, so it’s important that you have the right medical opinion and support to ensure that you receive the highest rating available.

 This is where our L&I attorneys really shine.
 We’ve tried thousands of workers’ compensation claims throughout Washington state, and we regularly obtain claim approvals, benefits, and exceptionally large awards for our clients.
 By hiring the right attorney, you can get these questions answered and more.

 Not Realizing That Mental Health Issues Are Valid L&I Claims